-This matter proceeded by way of an ex parte Direct Request Proceeding, pursuant to section 55(4) of the Residential Tenancy Act (the Act), and dealt with an Application for Dispute Resolution by the landlord for an Order of Possession based on unpaid rent and a Monetary Order.
+This matter proceeded by way of an ex parte Direct Request Proceeding, pursuant to section 55(4) of the Residential Tenancy Act (the Act), and dealt with an Application for Dispute Resolution by the landlords for an Order of Possession based on unpaid rent and a Monetary Order.

-The landlord submitted a signed Proof of Service Notice of Direct Request Proceeding which declares that on October 29, 2020, the landlord sent the tenant the Notice of Direct Request Proceeding by registered mail to the rental unit.
-The landlord provided a copy of the Canada Post Customer Receipt containing the Tracking Number to confirm this mailing.
-Based on the written submissions of the landlord and in accordance with sections 89 and 90 of the Act, I find that the tenant is deemed to have been served with the Direct Request Proceeding documents on November 3, 2020, the fifth day after their registered mailing.
+The landlords submitted a signed Proof of Service Notice of Direct Request Proceeding which declares that on January 7, 2021, the landlords sent the tenant the Notice of Direct Request Proceeding by registered mail to the rental unit.
+The landlords provided a copy of the Canada Post Customer Receipt containing the Tracking Number to confirm this mailing.
+Based on the written submissions of the landlords and in accordance with sections 89 and 90 of the Act, I find that the tenant is deemed to have been served with the Direct Request Proceeding documents on January 12, 2021, the fifth day after their registered mailing.